Medical Policy: 08.01.07

 Microdermabrasion is a non-invasive, non-surgical cosmetic procedure that can be performed either by a physician or in some cases by the individual in a home setting.
 The non-invasive treatment exfoliates or removes the top layer of skin (i.e. stratum corneum) and is frequently performed to diminish the signs of aging.
 Dermabrasive procedures that resurface the superficial layer of skin, including but not limited to those used to reduce signs of aging, are considered cosmetic.

-Dermabrasion have been proven safe and effective when lesions are diffuse making treatments impractical, and when other field therapy treatments have either failed, are not tolerated, or are contraindicated.
+Summary: Dermabrasion have been proven safe and effective for removal of superficial basal cell carcinomas and treatment of actinic keratoses when lesions are diffuse making treatments impractical, and when other conventional methods of treatments have either failed, are not tolerated, or are contraindicated.

-In 2015, the American Academy of Dermatology published a guideline on the management of acne vulgaris which include the following statement: “Miscellaneous Therapies and Physical Modalities: Studies exist suggesting that chemical peels may improve acne.
+In 2016, the American Academy of Dermatology published a guideline on the management of acne vulgaris makes include the following statement regarding chemical peels: “Miscellaneous Therapies and Physical Modalities: Studies exist suggesting that chemical peels may improve acne.
 However, large, multicenter, double blinded control trials comparing peels to placebo and comparing different peels are lacking.
 Glycolic acid and salicylic acid chemical peels may be helpful for non-inflammatory (comedonal) lesions.
 However, multiple treatments are needed and the results are not long lasting.
 In the opinion of the work group, chemical peels may result in mild improvement in comedonal acne.”

 Chemical peels may be considered medically necessary for the following indications:

 Treatment of numerous (10 or more) actinic keratoses or other pre-malignant lesions when: